Robotic surgery hospital Adyar

 To learn more about how our specialized care supports healthy aging, visit our Geriatric Care page.

-A balanced fitness routine includes cardio, strength, balance, and flexibility.
-You don’t need a gym — just a little space, time, and consistency.
+A balanced fitness routine includes cardio, strength, balance, and flexibility, making mobility exercises for elderly and exercises for seniors at home effective without a gym just a little space, time, and consistency.

 Cardio (Heart Health)